Most Undervalued Player From Every NHL Team

 He’s represented Canada several times and the spotlight never seems to be on him.
 It would not be crazy to say Seabrook should have been among the Norris finalists a few times during his career.

-Honourable mention goes to Marian Hossa, as he has had a Hall of Fame career and has been one the best penalty killers in the league.

-Colorado Avalanche – Mikko Rantanen
+Colorado Avalanche – Erik Johnson

-He’s only played one season in the NHL so far, but Rantanen dominated.
-On an Avalanche squad that was worse than the Atlanta Thrashers when they came into the league, Rantanen still managed to pot 20 goals and 38 points.

-The 20-year-old was drafted tenth overall in 2015 and dominated the AHL before making the leap.
-At 6’3″, the Finnish winger has shown a small sample size of how good he is in a year crowded by rookies like Auston Matthews, Patrik Laine, Zach Werenski and more.

-If the Avalanche can figure things out, Rantanen is up for a promising career.
-The addition of Tyson Jost and the growth of Nathan MacKinnon will contribute to his development.
+Mikko Rantanen took the title of Avalanche’s most underrated player last season, but after an 84 point year, it’s hard to suggest he’s overlooked.
+Erik Johnson certainly is, though, as he’s been a stalwart defenseman in Denver for years.

+Johnson is a former first overall pick, and has been labeled as something of a disappointment considering that designation.
+But he is as steady as NHL defensemen come.
+Despite missing twenty games last year, he still logged the 12th most shorthanded minutes in the NHL on the league’s fourth best penalty kill.
+Johnson is indispensable to the Avalanche, just as much as any other defenseman in the league.
+He deserves much more recognition than he gets.

-Columbus Blue Jackets – Cam Atkinson
+Columbus Blue Jackets – Seth Jones

-Honorable mention to Alexander Wennberg, but this title goes to Atkinson.
-He just recently had a breakout season where he surpassed the 30-goal mark, but Atkinson has been a consistent 2o-goal scorer since the 2013-14 season.
-The fact that he managed to pot 35 goals while starting in his own zone nearly 55% of the time makes it even more impressive.
-His shooting percentage was a little over the league average, but he is still a lock for 20 or more goals.

-The Blue Jackets, in general, seem to be under the radar, but they have an excellent team with a fantastic blue line.
-Atkinson is one of the many reasons the Blue Jackets were successful this past season, along with rookie Zach Werenski and Vezina winner Sergei Bobrovsky.
-At 28 years of age, Atkinson is in his prime and could be a top-10 goal scorer in the league once again.
+How is Seth Jones not discussed amongst the league’s top defensemen?
+Acquired by the Blue Jackets in the trade that sent Ryan Johansen to Nashville, Jones has been a lockdown defenseman for Columbus ever since.

+Despite the attention Zach Werenski rightfully garnered in his rookie year, Jones led Columbus’ defensemen in points, time-on-ice, and power play time-on-ice last season.
+Jones is the type of cornerstone defender that you build a team around, and he’ll play a big role in Columbus for a very long time.

-Dallas Stars – John Klingberg
+Dallas Stars – Radek Faksa

-Normally a hidden gem for fantasy hockey team owners, Klingberg has been a point-producing machine for the Stars since he entered the league.
-Never under 40 points, he is a quality puck-mover who has no problem finding the net or his teammates.

-Klingberg is only 24 years old and will continue to produce on a star-studded Dallas team.
-Jamie Benn and Tyler Seguin are typically the hallmark names where Klingberg is often hidden.
-His recent 49 point season was considered an “off year” after posting 58 points in the previous campaign.
+Last year’s article chose John Klingberg for the Stars, with Radek Faksa listed as an honorable mention.
+But with Klingberg’s 67 points and sixth-place finish in Norris Trophy voting, his stock has risen considerably.
+Meanwhile, though Faksa finished seventh in voting for the Selke, he is still very overlooked in the league.

+Despite only scoring 33 points in each of the last two seasons, Faksa has emerged as one of the league’s top defensive forwards.
+He had a surprising 33.4% offensive zone start percentage (oZS%) meaning that Ken Hitchcock, a defense-first coach, took every opportunity he could to start Faksa in the defensive zone.
+That’s high praise from a veteran coach like Hitchcock, and it speaks very highly of Faksa’s skills.

 Detroit Red Wings – Andreas Athanasiou

-With just over 100 games under his belt, Athanasiou has been one of the best even strength point producers for the Red Wings.
-Last season, 25 of his 29 points were at even strength and 17 of his 18 goals were as well.
+With just shy of 200 games under his belt, Andreas Athanasiou has been one of the best even strength point producers for the Red Wings.
+Last season, 30 of his 33 points were at even strength and 15 of his 16 goals were as well.
 His blazing speed and puck skills allowed him to score some highlight reel goals.

-Unfortunately, Athanasiou has been misused by head coach Jeff Blashill, only playing about 13 minutes per game.
+Unfortunately, Athanasiou has been under-utilized by head coach Jeff Blashill.
 His production could rise if he gets some extra ice time and power play time.
 He is still young and has time to develop, but his skating is already at an elite level and he is a breakout candidate for next year.

-Edmonton Oilers – Oscar Klefbom
+Edmonton Oilers – Ryan Nugent-Hopkins

-Drafted 19th overall in 2011, Klefbom made tremendous strides last year with the Oilers.
-In his first full season, he tallied 38 points, including 12 goals.
-His performance was good enough to secure a 7-year contract worth $29 million (4.1M average annual value), which could end up being a steal down the road.

-Obviously, Connor McDavid draws all the attention from the media, but Klefbom’s play has been outstanding in both the regular season and playoffs.
-He will be part of Edmonton’s bright future.
+Ryan Nugent-Hopkins was one of a series of three consecutive first round picks for the Oilers, and the only one that remains in Edmonton.
+Yes, Taylor Hall went to New Jersey and won a Hart Trophy in short order, but that shouldn’t discredit what RNH has accomplished in his career.
+He’s eclipsed 40 points in five of his seven NHL seasons, and as topped 50 in three of those.

+RNH was third on the team in goals, assists, points, and power play points last season, trailing only superstars Connor McDavid and Leon Draisaitl in those categories.
+He brought a point share, an estimate of the number of points in the standings one player was responsible for, of 5.9, indicating that he brought a significant contribution to a team with only 78 points last season.
+Nugent-Hopkins may be resented somewhat for his draft capital, but he shouldn’t be faulted for being the top pick in a weak class.
+He’s a very good NHL contributor.

 Florida Panthers – Aleksander Barkov

 Barkov is arguably one of the most underrated players in the league, not just on the Panthers.
 He was drafted second overall in a loaded draft year and has been a stud for Florida.
 Injuries have hurt his totals, but in the past two seasons, he’s maintained a points-per-game average of 0.80 or higher.
+In last season’s NHLPA player’s poll, Barkov took six percent of the vote as the league’s most underrated player.

 His all-around game is unbelievable and teammate Vincent Trocheck said he would be the talk of the league if he played in a big hockey market.
 At 6’3″, 214 pounds, Barkov has all the tools to become an elite center in the NHL and he will only get better.
-In a healthy season, he could hit the 70 point mark.
-Florida is on the rise and so is Barkov.
+Last year, in his first fully healthy season, he posted 79 points and finished third in voting for the Lady Byng and fourth for the Selke.

 Los Angeles Kings – Tyler Toffoli

 With star players like Drew Doughty, Anze Kopitar, Jeff Carter and Jonathan Quick on the squad, it’s hard for Toffoli to grab some of the L.A. spotlight.
-Barring last season, which was a down year for the entire Kings roster, Toffoli has been part of the core and is usually a lock for 40-50 points.
+Last year, though, he bounced back from a shortened season with 47 points in 82 games.

 His production often flies undetected, but it’s safe to say Toffoli is a first line winger on most teams and his numbers prove it.
 He is a fantastic even-strength scorer and has many good seasons ahead of him.
 His $4.6 million average annual value is a great deal for the Kings too.